-SOUTHWOLD, St. Edmund (TM 507 763) (June 2003)
+SOUTHWOLD, St. Edmund (TM 507 763),

-(Bedrock: Neogene to Quaternary, Crag Group)
+(Bedrock: Neogene to Quaternary, Crag Group.)

+The church consists of a six-bay nave and a three-and-a-half-bay chancel, with aisles that continue for a bay and a half beside the chancel to create chapels, and an outstanding diagonally-buttressed tower that rises in four stages, while the S. porch (shown below left) is two-storeyed with a stair turret in the re-entrant with the aisle to the northwest.
 The exterior of the church is especially impressive, due predominantly to three things: the uniformity of style, the admirable design of the windows, and the skilful use made of the building materials, which are local flint with dressings of white stone that may have come from Caen in Normandy.
-Both Caen and Southwold are on or near the coast, of course, and so both had the advantage of good transport links at a time when the carriage of bulk materials inland was often prohibitively expensive.
+Both Caen and Southwold are on or near the coast of course, and so both had the advantage of good transport links at a time when the carriage of bulk materials inland was often prohibitively expensive.
 The principal areas of flushwork are the tower and S. porch, together with all the buttresses and the basal frieze around the entire building.
-The tower W. front (shown right) has a large area of diapering beneath the second stage string course, an inscription above the W. window with each letter crowned (“SCT.
-EDMUND ORA P. NOBIS” - “Saint Edmund pray for us”), blank panelling each side of this window, and more lower down, either side of the W. doorway.
-The S. porch displays: at the sides, flushwork two-light supermullioned arches on the battlements, and walls below entirely covered in diapering; and to the south, blank arcading in two tiers beside the outer doorway, more of the same on each side of the two, two-light windows in the upper storey, and the repeated monogram “MR” around the base.
-(See the thumbnail, below left.)
-This probably indicates that a statue of St. Mary once occupied the canopied niche between the upper storey windows where now there is a modern statue of St. Edmund.
+(The photograph at the foot of the page shows the basal frieze beneath the chancel E. window.)
+The tower W. front has a large area of diapering beneath the second stage string course, an inscription above the W. window with each letter crowned ('SCT.
+EDMUND ORA P. NOBIS' - 'Saint Edmund pray for us'), blank panelling each side of the window, and more lower down, either side of the W. doorway.
+The S. porch displays: (i) at the sides, flushwork two-light supermullioned arches on the battlements, and walls below entirely covered in diapering; and (ii), to the south, blank arcading in two tiers beside the outer doorway, more of the same on each side of the two, two-light windows in the upper storey, and the repeated monogram 'MR' around the base.
+This suggests that a statue of St. Mary once occupied the canopied niche between the upper storey windows where there is now a modern statue of St. Edmund.
 Flushwork is also prominent on the parapet and outer faces of the tower buttresses.
 The rest of the church is faced with knapped flints everywhere, fitted closely together with the narrowest of mortar joints.
-In some places, such as the sides of the tower buttresses, these flints have also been accurately squared (shown below left), a task that must have constituted months of labour in a building on this scale.
+In some places, such as the sides of the tower buttresses, these flints have also been accurately squared (as illustrated below right), a task that must have constituted months of labour in a building on this scale.

 Save only in the tower, the windows to the church are all four-centred and supermullioned.
 The aisle windows are four-light with two tiers of reticulation units which occupy a third of the window depth, the clerestory windows are two-light, the chancel windows beyond the chapels are three-light with stepped supertransoms, and the E. and W. windows (to the chancel and tower respectively) are four-light with subarcuation of the outer lights in pairs, supertransoms, and to the east, a wheel of quatrefoils in the head.
 All lights are ogee-arched, and the sublights of all windows except those of the clerestory, are cinquefoil-cusped like the main lights.
 The latter is nearly always a sign of work of high quality, which is clearly the case here.
-The N. doorway carries two casement mouldings that rise between bowtells, decorated by carved fleurons at intervals.
-The W. doorway presents a more elaborate version of this design and is set in a square surround with finely carved dragons in the spandrels (shown below right).
+The N. doorway carries two casement mouldings rising between bowtells, decorated by carved fleurons at intervals.
+The W. doorway presents a more elaborate version of this design and is set in a square surround with finely carved dragons in the spandrels (shown below left).
 The porch outer doorway has three orders of shafts with traceried spandrels and over the lower storey there is a tierceron vault.